elamaran619/amazon-quicksight-user-guide/doc_source/create-a-data-set-existing.md

 1. For **Database: contain sets of tables\.**, choose **Select**, and then choose your Athena database\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/athena-select-dbschema.png)
 **Note**
 If you want to create a custom SQL query, click **Edit/Preview data** to edit a query\.
-If you do this without selecting a table, you will see an error in the data preview area\.
+If you do this without selecting a table, you see an error in the data preview area\.
 You can safely ignore this\.
 The error is saying that there is no data to display until your query is created\.

 1. Choose one of the following options:
    + To prepare the data before creating an analysis, choose **Edit/Preview data** to begin data preparation\.
 Choose to prepare data at this point if you are planning on writing a SQL query, rather than selecting data from a single table\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.
    + Otherwise, choose a table, and then choose **Select** to confirm\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/athena-select-table.png)

-1. If you did not choose to prepare the data in the previous step, you will see the following screen\.
+1. If you didn't choose to prepare the data in the previous step, the following screen appears\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/athena-finish-data-set.png)

-   To load your data into SPICE, choose **Import to SPICE**\.
+   To load your data into [SPICE](welcome.md#spice), choose **Import to SPICE**\.
 The green indicator shows whether or not you have space available\.

    Alternately, you can choose to query your data without using SPICE\.
-To do this, choose **Directly query your data**
+To do this, choose **Directly query your data**\.

 1. After choosing how to query your data, choose one of the following options:
    + To prepare the data before creating an analysis, choose **Edit/Preview data** to begin data preparation for the selected table\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.
    + To create a data set and analyze the data using the table as\-is, choose **Visualize**\.

 ## Create a Data Set Using an Existing Salesforce Data Source<a name="create-a-data-set-existing-salesforce"></a>